Jagdishkharatmol/Illumu-internship-problem/README.md

 **extraction**
 Used selenium for extracting the data.

-Almost 600 records are extracted in which  200  records labelled by me and predicted for remaining rows.
+Almost 600 records are extracted in which  200  records are labelled by me and predicted for remaining rows.

 **model**